bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-09-15-life-of-oharu.md

 The predilection of French critics for linking Mizoguchi with Murnau seems largely dictated by this sense of fatality, expressed equally by striking high-angle shots, a fairly constant use of the diagonal line, and the movement between the ‘sympathy’ and autonomy of several extended camera movements in relation to Oharu: her endless flight of despair through the woods after reading Katsunosuke’s parting message to her; her nocturnal street walk in the opening shot – repeated near the film’s close – as an axis round which things happen, which closely resembles the City Woman’s walk in _Sunrise_.

 But quite apart from the visual rendering of Oharu’s condition and fate – a ‘statement’ that is made no less contemporary by the beauty and density of its period detail – one must also consider Ichiro Saito’s prodigious musical score.
 From the solo instrument accompanying Oharu and her parents’ departure from Kyoto to the percussive wooden blocks punctuating the grunts of the men carrying Matsudaira’s servant there; from Oharu’s discovery of an old courtesan singing in a broken voice to her later recapitulation of the same song, in comparable circumstances; from the dead silence when she sees her son passing on the road as a child to the throbbing, harp-like arpeggios that accompany her brief glimpse of him as a man – Oharu’s soundtrack achieves a rare diversity of effect that never deviates from the film’s sustained emotional and narrative rigour.
-By the time we reach the choral passage over the closing shot, we have arrived at a sublime _tabula_ _rasa_ that perfectly complements the one we see on the screen: as with the closing shots of _Queen_ _Christina_ and _Les Bonnes_ _Femmes_, it is a coda that tells us nothing and, by doing so, expresses everything.
+By the time we reach the choral passage over the closing shot, we have arrived at a sublime _tabula rasa_ that perfectly complements the one we see on the screen: as with the closing shots of _Queen Christina_ and _Les Bonnes Femmes_, it is a coda that tells us nothing and, by doing so, expresses everything.
 **Jonathan Rosenbaum, _Monthly Film Bulletin_, March 1975**

-<![endif]-->
+<br><br>

 **THE LIFE OF OHARU (SAIKAKU ICHIDAI ONNA)**
 _Director:_ Kenji Mizoguchi
 _Production Companies:_ Shintoho Eiga, Koi
 _Producer:_ Hideo Koi
 _Assistant Directors:_ Rychei Arai, Seiichiro Uchikawa
 _Screenplay:_ Yoda Yoshikata
-_Based on the novel_ Koshoku Ichidai Onna _by:_
+_Based on the novel_ Koshoku Ichidai Onna _by:_ Ibara Saikaku

-Ibara Saikaku
 _Director of Photography:_ Yoshimi Hirano
 _Lighting:_ Ko Fujimura
 _Marionettes:_ Monjuro Kiritake